You can create 3D bodies from faces and closed 2D sketches by pushing or pulling the faces and sketch fillings.

 - Define the exact length you want to push or pull on the dimension label.

 - Deselect the body by tapping on the empty space or Deselect all.

 When you’re pushing or pulling, you’re actually doing the same thing as these actions:

-From a closed sketch, or a face with no adjacent fillets/chamfers the Push/Pull interaction will extrude your selected shapes.
+From a closed sketch or a face with no adjacent fillets or chamfers, you can use the push or pull action to extrude your selected shape.

-When there is a fillet on at least one of your edges the Push/Pull interaction will offset your body in a way, that it is keeping the rate of the offset, and extrudes all other parts.
+If there’s a fillet on at least one of your edges, pushing or pulling the face will offset your body in a way that keeps the rate of the offset and extrudes all other parts.

-Create a closed sketch on a face, select it and pull it.
-You will a create a hole in your body.
+If you create a closed sketch on a face, and select and pull it, you can create a hole in your body.